prakriti-k/badpoem/poem1.md

-twinkle twinkle little star
+Twinkle twinkle little star

-how i wonder what u r
+How I wonder what you are

-up above the fly so high
+Up above the world so high

-like a diamond in the sky
+Like a diamond in the sky

 I'm writing a poem that's bad